Pouring cement steps cost $300 per step, while precast concrete stairs cost $100 per step, including labor.

 Concrete steps cost around $2,000 on average.
-But the final price depends on the number (and size!) of the steps, and whether you're pouring cement or using precast concrete.
+But the final price depends on the steps' number (and size), and whether you're pouring cement or using precast concrete.

 How Much Does It Cost to Install Concrete Steps per Step?